burakayalakotakarthik/Newproject1/README.md

- Hi there, I'm B.Karthik kumar
+ Hi there, I'm Burakayalakota Karthik kumar

 I'm a passionate *software Engineer* with a love for building impactful software and learning new technologies.

- About Me
+ About Me ....

--  I’m currently working on: **[Your current project or focus]**
+-  I’m currently working on: **[AI DEVELOPMENT]**
 -  I’m learning: **[ML AND DL]**
 -  How to reach me: [karthik010401@gmail.com]() | [www.linkedin.com/in/karthik-kumar-burakayalakota-5743b224a]
 karthik-kumar-burakayalakota-5743b224a

- Fun fact: [Something interesting or quirky about you]

- Tech Stack
+ Tech Stack ....

 ![Python](https://img.shields.io/badge/-Python-blue?style=flat-square)
 ![Git](https://img.shields.io/badge/-Git-orange?style=flat-square)